jejmule/pyKoalaRemote/README.md

 Two new methods enable a dialog in the console.

  - ConnectAndLoginDialog
-	 - Connect and Login to
+	 - Connect and Login to Koala within a single function.
+	 - IP address and password are defined in the console
+	 - If the user leave empty field, the default value is used
  - OpenConfigDialog

 ## Modified methods